osnow/Programming_project_20-02-2016/README.md

 07/03/2016 - SVM with polynomial kernel and RBF kernel finally produces some positive results but still not that many.
 Sigmoidal kernel produces terrible accuracy on 2 test sets so I won't continue testing with that one as it also takes a long time.
 RBF seems to be the best but is only around 80% accurate and just slightly better than polynomial.

 08/03/2016 - Figured out how to create a ROC curve from my svm output.
 Plotting all RBF test set results on one plot and all polynomial test set results on another to determine best kernel.

+09/03/2016 - Made python scripts for getting confusion matrix and MCCs

+13/03/2016-18/03/2016 - Doing some further optimizing and writing report